 What You Can Do

 If you suspect you or a loved one developed cancer or another disease as a result of drinking or otherwise being exposed to contaminated water, fill out the form on this page.
-Attorneys working with ClassAction.org are offering free consultations to those who lived on or near military bases to help these individuals determine whether they can take legal action.
+Attorneys working with ClassAction.org are offering free consultations to those who lived on military bases to help these individuals determine whether they can take legal action.